yojoecapital/notes/CS-585 Natural Language Processing/17-Conditional-Random-Fields-and-structured-prediction.md

 ### Structured prediction

-- CRFs fall into a predictive modeling framework called ==structured prediction==
+- CRFs fall into a predictive modeling framework called **structured prediction**
   - when we have some complex structured object over which we want to make predictions...
     - examples: pixels in an image, tag sequences over syntactic trees
   - we try to estimate a probability distribution over the whole output space rather than distributions over subparts